 Google resolves problem with Gmail after outage

-Alphabet Inc's Google said on Tuesday it had resolved a problem with Gmail due to which some of its users had faced issues with the mailing platform, just a day after a global outage affected YouTube, Gmail and Google Drive.

-REUTERS: Alphabet Inc's Google said on Tuesday it had resolved a problem with Gmail due to which some of its users had faced issues with the mailing platform, just a day after a global outage affected YouTube, Gmail and Google Drive.
+SAN FRANCISCO: Google said on Tuesday (Dec 15) that it had resolved a problem with Gmail which had caused some of its users to face issues with the mailing platform, just a day after a global outage affected YouTube, Gmail and Google Drive.

 Downdetector.com, a website that tracks outages, showed there were more than 13,000 incidents of people reporting issues with Gmail.